 Work highlights

-• Advising Dr. Mike Lynch in connection with civil litigation and criminal investigations in the UK and US.
-The matter involves allegations of accounting improprieties at Autonomy, a FTSE 100 UK technology company which Hewlett-Packard (HP) purchased in 2011 for US$11 billion.
-In a press release in November 2012, HP announced the write-down of US$8 billion in the value of Autonomy and claimed US$5 billion was attributable to the alleged improprieties.
+Represented Dr Mike Lynch and his estate in criminal and civil litigation in the U.S. and U.K., in a matter involving allegations of accounting improprieties at Autonomy, a FTSE 100 UK technology company which Hewlett-Packard (“HP”) acquired in 2011 for US$11 billion.
+In 2012, HP announced the write-down of US$8 billion of Autonomy, attributing US$5 billion to fraud.

 Practice head